heartcombo/simple_form/README.md

 http://rubydoc.info/github/heartcombo/simple_form/master/frames

+### Supported Ruby / Rails versions

+We intend to maintain support for all Ruby / Rails versions that haven't reached end-of-life.

+For more information about specific versions please check [Ruby](https://www.ruby-lang.org/en/downloads/branches/) and [Rails](https://guides.rubyonrails.org/maintenance_policy.html) maintenance policies, and our test matrix.

 ### Bug reports

 If you discover any bugs, feel free to create an issue on GitHub.
 Please add as much information as